waynestark/ios-exam/README.md

             - Address
             - Contact person
             - Contact person's phone number
-- Send an email once done to arjay.paulino@cybilltek.com  CC. ysabel.garcesa@cybilltek.com
+- Send an email once done to peopleops@cybilltek.com

 Any libraries or tools of the developer's choosing may be used.